deeporiginbio/deeporigin-client/docs/data-hub/dataframes.md

 !!! tip "Information in the DataFrame"
-    In addition to information you would find in the rows and columns of a pandas DataFrame, a Deep Origin DataFrame also contains metadata about the underling database.
+    In addition to information you would find in the rows and columns of a pandas DataFrame, a Deep Origin DataFrame also contains metadata about the underlying database.
 In the view above we also see:

     - The name of the database on Deep Origin.
     - A link to the database on Deep Origin.